 This ain’t your mama’s ice cream.

-High Road is made by chefs and for chefs (and now the public too!)
+High Road is made by chefs and for chefs.
+(And now the public too!)
 Chefs would utilize the superstars behind the scoopers to create unique flavors for their own dessert menus.
 All of the ingredients, from chocolate chips to caramel swirls are homemade, high end, and highly addictive.
 Grab a spoon and dig into some of the best sellers like: Matcha Ice Cream, Aztec Chocolate Ice Cream, and my personal favorite, Dulce De Leche.
-While High Road is available in some local grocers, you have to check out the tasting room, which is truly reminiscent of a modern day Willy Wonka.
-Spend your Saturday afternoon on a real sugar high!

 While High Road is available in some local grocers, you have to check out the tasting room, which is truly reminiscent of a modern-day Willy Wonka.
 Spend your Saturday afternoon on a real sugar high!